-A person must not conduct, or participate in the conduct of, a skill-based amusement machine without first obtaining a license under the Casino Law.
-A violator of this provision is guilty of conducting an illegal skill-based amusement machine, a fifth degree felony for the first offense and a fourth degree felony for subsequent offenses.
+The bill establishes a new licensing requirement for persons who conduct skillbased amusement machines, and creates a criminal penalty for such conduct without the appropriate license.
+Specifically, the bill prohibits a person from conducting, or participating in the conduct of, a skill-based amusement machine without first obtaining a license under the Casino Law.
+A violator of this provision is guilty of conducting an illegal skill-based amusement machine, a first degree misdemeanor for the first offense and a fifth degree felony for subsequent offenses.